j9t/little-books/manuscript/html-css-coding-guidelines.md

 Let’s have a closer look at this structure:

 What (not) to do
-: We’ve seen with our suspicion whether “do x” already suffices, the key part of a guideline.
+: We’ve seen with our suspicion whether “do _x_” already suffices, the key part of a guideline.
 We cannot do without it.

 Scope
 : Knowing what the guideline applies to is sometimes evident (“sort all CSS declarations alphabetically” already clarifies the scope), sometimes not (“indent by two spaces”—indent what, when, where?).
 For that uncertainty the scope is generally important, too.